Arsonide/Babbler/ModFolderContent/README.md

 ---
 - **General - Enabled**: Another method of enabling and disabling Babbler.
-- **General - Mode**: Determines whether citizens will talk with text to speech synthesis or phonetic blurbs.
+- **General - Mode**: Determines whether citizens will talk with text to speech synthesis, phonetic sounds, or monosyllabic droning.
 - **General - Distort Phone Speech**: When enabled, a band pass is applied to phones to make them sound a little tinnier, like phones.
 ---
 - **Gender - Female Threshold**: Increase for more female voices, decrease for less, defaults to what the stock game uses for citizens.